Dirnbir, Queensland: Geography

 The Burnett River forms the southern boundary of the locality at an elevation of 100 m while Reid Creek (a tributary of the Burnett River) forms the eastern boundary.
 The land in the locality rises toward the north with two peaks: Mount Gayndah in the south of the locality at 364 m and an unnamed peak in the south-west at 340 m.
 A number of creeks rise in the locality and flow south or east to become tributaries of the Burnett River or Reid Creek respectively.

 The more mountainous areas are undeveloped land.
 The predominant land use is grazing with some irrigated farming near the Burnett River.

 History

 The locality takes its name from the Dirnbir railway station (25°36′24″S 151°33′31″E) on the now closed Mungar Junction to Monto branch railway.
 The Queensland Railways Department named the station on 28 February 1913 using an Aboriginal word meaning grey ironbark tree.

 The Mount Debateable railway station was also located in the locality at 25°37′02″S 151°31′08″E, despite the mountain and locality of the same name being on the southern side of the Burnett River.
-Prior to 1913 Mount Debateable railway station was known as Buckingah railway station.
+Prior to August 1913, Mount Debateable railway station was known as Buckingah railway station.

-Dirnbir State School opened circa 1915 and closed circa 1933.
+Dirnbir State School opened 1915.
+It closed circa 1933.
+It was on a 5 acre site near the Dirnbir railway station on Shepherds Road (approx 25.60525°S 151.56172°E).